-During the initial development of a deposit of raw materials, the pumping out of ground water can lead to a lowering of the groundwater level.
+During the initial development of a deposit of natural resources, the pumping out of groundwater can lead to a lowering of the groundwater level.
 Water abstractions during extraction of the natural resources may also be necessary e.g. to keep shafts or excavation pits dry.
-This so-called sump and mine water is treated in compliance with the permit conditions, purified, re-infiltrated, reused (if necessary), e.g. to maintain wetland biotopes, or discharged into surface water without further use.
+This so-called drainage and mine water is, if necessary, treated, purified, seeps away or, if applicable, reused, e.g. to maintain moist biotopes or introduced into surface water without being used further.

 Water abstraction in the natural resources sector by state in 2016 (in 1,000s of m³)

 The implementation of the WRRL into national law took place in Germany through the Water Resources Act, which regulates the protection and use of surface and groundwater at national level.
-Water abstraction procedures are subject to the reservation on the granting of permission by the water authorities.
+Water abstraction procedures are subject to the reservation on the grant- ing of permission by the water authorities.
 The water laws of the Federal States supplement and concretise the federal water laws.
-They also determine the amount of water abstraction charges, if such charges are levied by the Federal States are left to regulate the water abstraction fees.
+Overall, the Federal States are left to regulate the water abstraction fees.